 When they were first designed, these accessories were mainly for medical reasons, like a pressure sores cushion or to help with rehabilitation.

-These days, they’re often used as a comfort device for people who find their chair uncomfortable, have long commutes, work in an office all day long, or want some relief from sitting down for long periods.
+These days, they’re often used as a comfort device for people who find their chairs uncomfortable, have long commutes, work in an office all day long, or want relief from sitting down for long periods.
 These are some other medical cases where a pressure cushion might come in handy:

-- People who are unable to reposition themselves without assistance and therefore need the cushion to help them keep their posture and reduce discomfort
+- People who are unable to reposition themselves without assistance and therefore need a pillow to help them keep their posture and reduce discomfort

 - People who require expert hoisting to be transferred from bed to chair or other places